 The event culminated at 7 p.m. with an afterparty at CoLab Collective, a co-working space at 810 Main Street, where attendees had the opportunity to network with participating companies and other like-minded individuals and win raffle prizes.
 VanTechy, a local tech meetup, outlined its plans for the 2018-2019 meetups.

-The Vancouver Tech Tours is program of the Technology Association and hosted in collaboration with Workforce Southwest Washington, VanTechy, Columbia River Economic Development Council (CREDC) and North Bank Innovations.
+The Vancouver Tech Tours is a program of the Technology Association and hosted in collaboration with Workforce Southwest Washington, VanTechy, Columbia River Economic Development Council (CREDC) and North Bank Innovations.

 Next year’s event will be held on Tuesday, September 17, 2019.